aws-samples/tenant-onboarding-in-saas-architecture-for-silo-model-apg-example/README.md

 If the tenant name is never recorded before, the record will be saved into the table success.

-However, if the tenant name is already used by an existing record in table, the operation will fail and trigger a DynamoDB ConditionalCheckFailedException exception.
-The exception will be used to return a failure message to user (HTTP BadRequest) that the tenant name is already used.
+However, if the tenant name is already used by an existing record in table, the operation will fail and trigger a DynamoDB `ConditionalCheckFailedException` exception.
+The exception will be used to return a failure message to user (HTTP `BadRequest`) that the tenant name is already used.

-The “Tenant On-boarding ”Lambda function can also be triggered from an API Gateway through the DELETE Method, which results received info to be used as a key to remove the associated record from the DynamoDB table, "Tenant Onboarding" table.
+A DELETE method API request will remove received info (tenant name) from the `Tenant Onboarding` table.

-The DynamoDB deletion will success in this case no matter if record is found or not in this sample.
+The DynamoDB record deletion in this sample will success even if the record does not exist.

-However, only the deletion of an record will create a DynamoDB stream.
-If deletion does not delete anything, a stream will not be created (therefore downstream Lambda will not be triggered).
+If the target record exists and is deleted, it will create a DynamoDB stream record, otherwise no downstream record will be created.

-The "Tenant Onboarding" DynamoDB Table upon a success record save/deletion will send a stream to downstream AWS Lambda, "Tenant Infrastructure" function.
+3) Tenant onboarding DynamoDB [ with DynamoDB streams enabled] Records the tenant metadata info, and any record save/deletion will send a stream to downstream AWS Lambda, `Tenant Infrastructure` function.

+4) Tenant Infrastructure Lambda function
-The "Tenant Infrastructure" Lambda function will act based on received DynamoDB stream record.
-If the record is for "INSERT" event, will trigger AWS CloudFormation to create a new tenant infrastructure with the AWS CloudFormation template stored in S3 bucket.
-If the record is for "REMOVE", will trigger deletion of an existing stack based on the stream record's Tenant Name field.
+The `Tenant Infrastructure` Lambda function will act based on received DynamoDB stream record.
+If the record is for `INSERT` event, will trigger AWS CloudFormation to create a new tenant infrastructure with the AWS CloudFormation template stored in S3 bucket.
+A seperate CloudFormation Service role is passed to the stack as part of creation.
+If the record is for `REMOVE`, will trigger deletion of an existing stack based on the stream record's `Tenant Name` field.

+5) S3 bucket
+This is to store the S3 Cloudformation template.

+6) IAM Roles for each Lambda functions and CloudFormation Service Roles Each Lambda function has its unique IAM with least privileges to achieve its task: for example, Tenant Onboarding Lambda can read/write access to DynamoDB and Tenant Infrastructure Lambda can only read the DynamoDB stream.

+A custom CloudFormation service role is created for tenant stack provision.
+This service role contains additional privileges for CloudFormation stack provision (i.e. KMS key etc.).
+The separation of roles between Lambda and CloudFormation to avoid all privileges on a single role (Infrastructure Lambda Role).

+For privilege's with powerful actions (i.e. allow to create/delete CloudFormation stacks) are locked down to only allowed on resources start with `tenantcluster-` (one exception is KMS, due to its resource naming convention).
+The ingest tenant name from API will prepended with `tenantcluster-` along with other validation check (alphanumeric with dash only, and less than 30 characters to limit to fit into most AWS resource naming).
+This ensure that tenant name will not accidently result in disruption of core infrastructure stacks/resources.

 ### Tenant Technology stack
 A simple CloudFormation Template is stored in the S3 bucket.

 This template provisions tenant specific KMS Key, CloudWatch Alarm, SNS topic, SQS queue, and SQS policy.

-The KMS key is used for data encryption by SNS and SQS for their messages. .
+The KMS key is used for data encryption by SNS and SQS for their messages.
 The AWS Key Management Service (AWS KMS) for each tenant opens to Amazon CloudWatch/Amazon Simple Notification Service (SNS) services in the account to consume per key management doc.
 Security Practices (AwsSolutions-SNS2 and AwsSolutions-SQS2) recommend SNS and SQS to be setup with encryption.
 However, CloudWatch Alarm cannot work with SNS with AWS Managed Key, so KMS CMK must be used in this case.

 The SQS policy is used on SQS to allow the created SNS to deliver message to it, otherwise the access will be denied per doc (Step 2 section).

 This is a basic template which creates billing alerts using CloudWatch Alarm and notify if the threshold is breached.
-The SQS queue receives a message from SNS .
-The message from the SQS queue will then be used by the customer for further processing *(since we are creating a billing alarm it is recommended to deploy the stack in N.Virginia ( us-east-1))
+The SQS queue receives a message from SNS.
+The message from the SQS queue will then be used by the customer for further processing.

 ![architecture](images/CDKArchitecture.drawio.png)

 ## Overall Flow
-Tenant Stack Creation Flow
+### Tenant Stack Creation Flow
 1. User sends a POST API request with new tenant payload (tenant name, tenant description) in JSON to REST API hosted by Amazon API Gateway, which will process the request and forward to backend AWS Lambda, Tenant Onboarding function.
 In this sample, there is no authorization/authentication.
 But in a production setup, this API will be integrated with the SaaS infrastructure security system.
-2. The Tenant Onboarding function will verify the request and then attempt to store the tenant record (tenant name, generated tenant UUID, tenant description) into an Amazon DynamoDB table, Tenant Onboarding table.
+2. The `Tenant Onboarding` function will verify the request and then attempt to store the tenant record (tenant name, generated tenant UUID, tenant description) into an Amazon DynamoDB table, the `Tenant Onboarding` table.
-3. Once the DynamoDB stores the record, will then pass a DynamoDB stream to trigger downstream AWS Lambda, Tenant Infrastructure Function.
+3. Once the DynamoDB stores the record, will then pass a DynamoDB stream to trigger a downstream AWS Lambda, the `Tenant Infrastructure` Function.
-4. The "Tenant Infrastructure" Lambda function will act based on received DynamoDB stream.
-If the stream is for "INSERT" event, will use the stream's NewImage (latest update record, Tenant Name field) section to trigger AWS CloudFormation to create a new tenant infrastructure with the AWS CloudFormation template stored in S3 bucket and parameter specific to the tenant (in this case, it is Tenant Name).
+4. The `Tenant Infrastructure` Lambda function will act based on received DynamoDB stream.
+If the stream is for `INSERT` event, will use the stream's `NewImage` (latest update record, Tenant Name field) section to trigger AWS CloudFormation to create a new tenant infrastructure with the AWS CloudFormation template stored in S3 bucket, parameter specific to the tenant (in this case, it is Tenant Name), and the custom CloudFormation Service role.
 5. AWS CloudFormation will create the tenant infrastructure based on the CloudFormation template and input parameters
 6. Each tenant infrastructure setup will have a CloudWatch Alarm, Billing Alarm, which will be triggered when tenant infrastructure cost is above 100 dollars (in this sample).
 Once an alarm is triggered, will access AWS KMS for encryption key to send message to downstream SNS topic.
 7. SNS Topic upon received the message will access AWS KMS for encryption key and place the message within downstream SQS queue.
 8. SQS queue in this case can be integrated with other system to perform action based on received message.
 In this sample, there is no action taken to keep the code generic and simple.

-Tenant Stack Deletion Flow
+### Tenant Stack Deletion Flow
 1. User sends a DELETE API request with new tenant payload (tenant name, tenant description) in JSON to REST API hosted by Amazon API Gateway, which will process the request and forward to Tenant Onboarding function.
 In this sample, there is no authorization/authentication.
 But in a production setup, this API will be integrated with the SaaS infrastructure security system.
-2. The Tenant Onboarding function will verify the request and then attempt to delete the tenant record (tenant name) from the Tenant Onboarding table.
+2. The `Tenant Onboarding` function will verify the request and then attempt to delete the tenant record (tenant name) from the Tenant Onboarding table.
-3. Once the DynamoDB delete the record success (the record exists in the table and is deleted), will then pass a DynamoDB stream to trigger downstream AWS Lambda, Tenant Infrastructure Function.
+3. Once the DynamoDB delete the record success (the record exists in the table and is deleted), will then pass a DynamoDB stream to trigger a downstream AWS Lambda, the `Tenant Infrastructure` Function.
-4. The "Tenant Infrastructure" Lambda function will act based on received DynamoDB stream record.
-If the stream is for "REMOVE" event, will use the record's OldImage (record info, Tenant Name field, before the latest change, which is delete) section to trigger deletion of an existing stack based on the stream record's Tenant Name field.
+4. The `Tenant Infrastructure` Lambda function will act based on received DynamoDB stream record.
+If the stream is for `REMOVE` event, will use the record's `OldImage` (record info, Tenant Name field, before the latest change, which is delete) section to trigger deletion of an existing stack based on the stream record's Tenant Name field.
 5. AWS CloudFormation will delete the target tenant stack according to input

 ## Prerequisites
 1. An Active AWS Account.
 (See [AWS Account](https://aws.amazon.com/account/) Page.)
 2. AWS CDK ToolKit Installed.
 (See [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) in the AWS CDK documentation.)
-3. User with sufficient access to create AWS resources for this pattern.(See IAM role in [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) Documentation.)
+3. User with sufficient access to create AWS resources for this pattern.
+(See IAM role in [AWS IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) Documentation.)
-4. User should have programmatic access keys.(See [IAM user and Access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the AWS IAM documentation.)
+4. User should have programmatic access keys.
+(See [IAM user and Access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the AWS IAM documentation.)
 5. Amazon command line interface (AWS CLI).
 (See [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the AWS CLI documentation.)
 6. [Download](https://visualstudio.microsoft.com/downloads/) and install Visual Studio 2022 OR [Download](https://code.visualstudio.com/download) and install Visual Studio Code.
 7. Setup the AWS Toolkit for Visual Studio.
 Instructions are [available here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/setup.html).